-LUC strongly recommends the use of the Opinio™ Survey Software and Snap Survey Software as the university has determined that it meets the requirements outlined in the LUC checklist for survey software.
-The use of Opinio Survey Software or Snap Survey Software is required when researchers wish to do online surveys that are determined to be greater than minimal risk.
+LUC strongly recommends the use of the Qualtrics Survey Software as the university has determined that it meets the requirements outlined in the LUC checklist for survey software.
+The use of Qualtrics is required when researchers wish to do online surveys that are determined to be greater than minimal risk.

-The Office of Research Services (ORS) and Information Technology Services (ITS) have worked together to modify the Opinio system securing both anonymity of the subjects being interviewed, and securing the data as it travels from the subject’s computer to the Opinio server, which is located inside the Loyola University perimeter firewall.
+The Office of Research Services (ORS) and Information Technology Services (ITS) have worked together to modify the Qualtrics system securing both anonymity of the subjects being interviewed, and securing the data as it travels from the subject’s computer to the Qualtrics server, which is located inside the Loyola University perimeter firewall.
 This system is now secured in accordance with industry’s best practices.